 For those who don’t know, playlists are a way of grouping together similar, or related videos so that they can be watched one after another.
 You’ve probably come across them on YouTube before – the look a bit like this.

 At first glance it’s hard to see how this will benefit your video marketing.
-But carry on reading and you’ll find out why playlists are an indispensable part of your video marketing strategy.
+But carry on reading and you’ll find out why playlists are an indispensable part of your video marketing strategy, and how you can benefit from YouTube promotion.

 The Benefits of Using Playlists